-Isla Mujeres is one of my favorite places in Mexico.
+Isla Mujeres is one of my favorite destinations in Mexico.
 It’s an island off the coast of Cancun, that you take a ferry to get to.
 Downtown, known as El Centro, is near the beautiful North Beach (Playa Norte) and is where most of the action is.
-But I highly recommend renting a golf cart to explore the rest of Isla Mujeres, including some of the best restaurants, bars, and a beautiful view at Punta Sur.
+You can get taxis, but I highly recommend renting a golf cart for a day to explore the rest of Isla Mujeres on your own.
+If you do this, you will find some of the best restaurants on Isla Mujeres, great bars, and a beautiful view at Punta Sur.

 If you are looking for the best breakfast on Isla Mujeres, then you should try Mango Cafe.
 My favorite dish is the stuffed poblano pepper with egg, onion, bacon, and cheese.
 The coconut French toast is also very popular for breakfast here.
 They also have different flavors of mimosas, such as watermelon, hibiscus, and mango.
 Make sure to make this one of your breakfast spots on the island.